Want to become a crime scene investigator? Discover jobs, education needed & the salary of a CSI, forensic scientist or technician.

 And best of all, the pay's great and the job's secure!
 What more could you ask for?

 Oh, yeah, and you can get your education online!
-It was such an easy career transition for me--and I know it will be for you, too!
+This helps so many with a smooth and seamless career transition--and we know it will be for you, too!

 By reading a bunch of crime scene investigator job descriptions closely, you begin to see a number of similarities.
 Sure every job is different, with different duties and responsibilities, but the general requirements are pretty closely related.